kingsleytan/traveledger/README.md

 # To restart Fabric server
 - Stop your fabric services using `./stopFabric.sh`
 - Start it again `./startFabric.sh`
+- Note: Remember to delete .composer file from root directory, or run `rm -fr $HOME/.composer`
 - And `./createPeerAdminCard.sh`
-- Note: Remember to delete .composer file from root directory.

 - then go to dist directory .
-- run `composer network start -c PeerAdmin@hlfv1 -n traveledger -V 0.0.1 -A admin -S adminpw`
+- run `composer network start -c PeerAdmin@hlfv1 -n traveledger -V 0.0.1 -A admin -S adminpw` and import card

 # Composer Network CLI